You are currently viewing 5 Local Secrets on the Christchurch to Akaroa Road.

 If you really want to refresh your mind and reconnect with nature, there is simply no better way than to take a Nature and History Tour with me.
 Let me share with you my deep and diverse knowledge and my absolute passion for storytelling, that will allow you to see the beauty of Akaroa harbour in a completely new way!
 Sit back and enjoy, no masks required!

-Discover the scenic beauty, history, nature and culture of Akaroa in one complete comprehensive tour.
-Visit some of the most important historic sites such as Takapuneke, the site of the Brig Elizabeth Te Rauparaha massacre, Onuku Marae where the Treaty of Waitangi was signed and Britomart Monument, the place of the British declaration of sovereignty.
 Experience fascinating natural sites like the Heritage Park that provides stunning views over Akaroa, the Wildside Project, a community-driven collaboration for predator control and the protection of native species, and the internationally renowned Hinewai Reserve.
 You will see, learn and experience the stories of our past, and leave with a sense of hope and inspiration for the future.

 Marie Haley